• Skip to primary navigation

 2. Drip campaigns

-Whether through dormant subscriptions, abandoned shopping carts, or half-consumed pieces of media, drip campaigns allow you to reach out to customers based on specific interactions that held their interest for at least a short period of time.
+Whether through dormant subscriptions, abandoned shopping carts, or half-consumed media pieces, drip campaigns allow you to reach out to customers based on specific interactions that held their interest for at least a short period of time.

-Sending out reminders and incentives that are 100% tailored by their previous actions is a great way to reduce missed lead opportunities.
+Sending out reminders and incentives 100% tailored by their previous actions is a great way to reduce missed lead opportunities.

 3. Seasonal campaigns